 Interactive Example

 The following interactive puzzle has several naked triples that can be used to eliminate possible candidates.
-Can you find them?
+Click the button to see an explanation of the answers:

 Naked Quad